materials-commons/base/README.md

-contrib
+base
 =======

-Contributions and shared packages
+Base packages for materials-commons.